clarkkozak/Notes/React_TDD/giftgiver/notes.md

   - connect() a componet to the store
   - test that the compoent displays a balance
   - display balance via prop

+### Lesson 24
+  - Test that a component exists in another
+    - if it's using redux and connect(), make sure you test for the connected component
+    - log wrapper.debug() to debug